CVM0410/CVM0410/README.md

 ![MasterHead](https://github.com/CVM0410/CVM0410/blob/main/Make%20your%20README-2.png)
 <h1 align="center">Hi 👋, I'm Chirag Mahajan</h1>
 <h3 align="center"">Passionate and driven CS grad with a thirst for technical challenges.
 Eager to explore diverse domains and contribute meaningfully to the world of technology.
-Interested in Finance, Machine Learning and anything involving Maths and Logic.</h3>
+Interested in Machine Learning, Deep Learning, Natural Language Processing and anything involving Maths and Logic.</h3>
 &nbsp;
 &nbsp;